 As primary health care support Naturopaths can be a great source of comfort and help for people during the Covid-19 pandemic.
+However, naturopaths are not on the official list of essential workers.
 We need to ensure we are not also a vector point when the idea is to stamp out the disease by giving it no points of contact to transfer.
 We can also help by spreading the official public health messages.
 Please ensure you are doing so.

-This means while you can see patients in person, you need to ensure there are some measures in place to mitigate risk such as:
+This means if you can see patients in person, you need to ensure there are some measures in place to mitigate risk such as:

 Over the counter products available through pharmacies and supermarkets.